dayne/node-red-contrib-rtl_433/README.md

 | bash
 ```

-**`reboot`** after that is completed adn test it by running:
+**`reboot`** after that is completed.

+Test it by running:

 ```
 rtl_433 -F json
 ```
 Success looks like the command running and capturing decoded messages from devices chirping.
+If you see data chirping on that command you can close the command using `CONTROL-C`

 ### Install the node